-Honestly, if you were impressed by the number of Marvel actors who’d been nominated for an Oscar, you’ll be shocked to find out just how many have also been honored for their work on television.
-The number currently stands at 100.
-Yes, really.
-Julia Louis-Dreyfus, who joined the MCU as Contessa Valentina Allegra de Fontaine in “The Falcon and The Winter Soldier” and later reprised the role in the post-credits scene of this summer’s “Black Widow,” is the most decorated Marvel star with 11 wins and 26 nominations to her name.
-She’s tied with Cloris Leachman (sadly never a Marvel star) for the most Emmys for a performer at eight.
+They all join a deep well of talent.
+Emmy queen Julia Louis-Dreyfus, who debuted as Contessa Valentina Allegra de Fontaine in “The Falcon and The Winter Soldier” and reprised the role in the post-credits scene of 2021’s “Black Widow,” made a surprise appearance in “Black Panther: Wakanda Forever,” in which it’s revealed that Val and Everett Ross, played by fellow Emmy champ Martin Freeman, used to be married.
+JLD, who will lead the charge in 2024’s “Thunderbolts,” is the most decorated Marvel star with 11 wins and 26 nominations to her name and is tied with the late Cloris Leachman (sadly never a Marvel star) for the most Emmys for a performer at eight.

-He’s not alone though.
-And we’re all still waiting for the first actor to win an Emmy for an MCU role (Kathryn Hahn and Paul Bettany came close with their performances in 23-time Emmy nominee “WandaVision” but lost to some stiff competition).
-Until then, we’ve pulled together the full list of actors who’ve appeared in the Marvel Cinematic Universe and also have at least one Emmy nomination to their name in any category.
-It’s a long list, like really long, but it also stands as a testament to the talent on display in the MCU.
+We’ve pulled together the list of actors who’ve appeared in the Marvel Cinematic Universe and also have at least one Emmy nomination to their name in any category.
+It stands as a testament to the immense talent on display in the MCU.
 So, without further adieu, click here or the gallery above to see all the MCU stars who’ve been nominated for — and in some cases won — an Emmy in their careers.

 Make your predictions at Gold Derby now.
 Download our free and easy app for Apple/iPhone devices or Android (Google Play) to compete against legions of other fans plus our experts and editors for best prediction accuracy scores.
 See our latest prediction champs.
 Can you top our esteemed leaderboards next?
 Always remember to keep your predictions updated because they impact our latest racetrack odds, which terrify Hollywood chiefs and stars.
 Don’t miss the fun.
 Speak up and share your huffy opinions in our famous forums where 5,000 showbiz leaders lurk every day to track latest awards buzz.
 Everybody wants to know: What do you think?
 Who do you predict and why?